Atakanisik/Diffusion-Calculator/README.md

 Diffusion Calculator is for Calculation IVIM and ADC parameters from DWI-MRI images espacially for SIEMENS vendor DICOM tags.

 Loading DICOM Series:
 -Use Load DICOM button on bottom right in Calculator TAB for importing DICOM series.
 You can import multiple DICOM series at once.
-When Loading is finished you can see gdicom installedh warning on bottom left.
+When Loading is finished you can see dicom installed warning on bottom left.